 \section{Consensus and Data Dissemination}

-Autobahn \cite{giridharan2025autobahnseamlesshighspeed} is a BFT-style consensus protocol, used as a Proof-of-Stake mechanism in Giga, designed to be performant in the partial synchrony model like HotStuff \cite{yin2019hotstuffbftconsensuslens}.
-Where other highly performant protocols offer low-latency in fault-free synchronous periods or robust recovery from interrupts.
-To bridge the gap between traditional view-based protocols which suffer during blips and DAG-based protocols which offer non-optimal latency during good intervals, Autobahn offers a hybrid approach with a parallel asynchronous data dissemination layer with a low-latency, partially synchronous consensus mechanism.
-Thus Autobahn is able to avoid the hangovers of traditional protocols while matching BFT-throughput with half the latency.
+Autobahn \cite{giridharan2025autobahnseamlesshighspeed} is a BFT style consensus protocol, used as a Proof-of-Stake mechanism in Giga, designed to be performant in the partial synchrony model like HotStuff \cite{yin2019hotstuffbftconsensuslens}.
+Where other highly performant protocols offer low latency in fault free synchronous periods or robust recovery from interrupts.
+To bridge the gap between traditional view based protocols which suffer during blips and DAG based protocols which offer non-optimal latency during good intervals, Autobahn offers a hybrid approach with a parallel asynchronous data dissemination layer with a low latency, partially synchronous consensus mechanism.
+Thus Autobahn is able to avoid the hangovers of traditional protocols while matching BFT throughput with half the latency.
 A stake weighted leader selection process akin to Tendermint is used to select leaders.
 Formal discussions of the security of Autobahn can be found in \cite{giridharan2025autobahnseamlesshighspeed}.